Vorlonsoft/AndroidRate/README.md

       .setSelectedAppLaunches((byte) 1)   // default is 1, 1 means each launch, 2 means every 2nd launch, 3 means every 3rd launch, etc
       .setShowLaterButton(true)           // default is true, true means to show the Neutral button ("Remind me later").
       .set365DayPeriodMaxNumberDialogLaunchTimes((short) 3) // default is unlimited, 3 means 3 or less occurrences of the display of the Rate Dialog within a 365-day period
+      // Since Release 1.2.1: .setVersionCodeCheck(true)          // default is false, true means to re-enable the Rate Dialog if a new version of app with different version code is installed
+      // Since Release 1.2.1: .setVersionNameCheck(true)          // default is false, true means to re-enable the Rate Dialog if a new version of app with different version name is installed
       .setDebug(false)                    // default is false, true is for development only, true ensures that the Rate Dialog will be shown each time the app is launched
       .setOnClickButtonListener(which -> Log.d(this.getLocalClassName(), Byte.toString(which))) // Java 8+, change for Java 7-
       .monitor();                         // Monitors the app launch times